XHCORO-FM

-XHCORO-FM is a radio station on 98.7 FM in Loma Bonita, Oaxaca, serving Tuxtepec.
-XHCORO is owned by the Lopezlena family and carries its Ke Buena grupera format from Radiópolis.
+XHCORO-FM was a radio station on 98.7 FM in Loma Bonita, Oaxaca, Mexico, serving Tuxtepec.
+XHCORO was owned by the López Lena family and last carried the Ke Buena grupera format from Radiópolis.

 History

 XHCORO began as XEQF-AM 1470, awarded in 1979 to Radio Loma, S.A.
 On June 20, 1996, XEQF became XECORO-AM, around the time the station moved to 750 kHz.

 In 2011, XECORO moved to FM as XHCORO-FM 98.7.
+The station left the air for good on May 20, 2023, and surrendered its concession to the Federal Telecommunications Institute, citing economic reasons.